kunansy/RNC/README.md

 * `corp.dpp` or another request param (only getter).
 * `corp()` – all the same to `request_examples()`.
 * `str(corp) or print(corp)` – str with info about Corpus, enumerated examples.
-By default Corpus shows first 50 examples, but you can change it or turn the restriction off.
+By default, Corpus shows first 50 examples, but you can change it or turn the restriction off.

     Info about Corpus: